 For existing contacts

-Retrieving or deleting historical data on request from a customer
+Retrieving historical data on request from a customer

 The process is the same as described above for the opt-out.
 You should collect the email address of the contact and attach them to a support request.
 We will then execute the desired action within the 30-day limit as prescribed by GDPR.

 I'm not sure - I still want to disable Web Extend

 If for some reason you are still not convinced by what you have read so far, and still want to disable Web Extend on your site, we have one last option for you.